-- Ensure Unilever equipment is used appropriately and protected from damage, loss or theft - Use a password or PIN to lock unattended Unilever equipment, or any personal device used to access Unilever information - Immediately report to the IT Service Desk the loss or theft of any Unilever equipment, or any personal device used to access or store Unilever Information - Ensure any removable Unilever IT equipment is secured when left in the office overnight, is locked away or put out of sight when left unattended at home, in a hotel or in a vehicle.
-When travelling, keep it with you at all times - Comply with copyright law and respect all applicable licenses for any graphics, documents, media and other materials stored on or accessed with Unilever systems or equipment - Follow the appropriate IT request process to install any software or applications on their Unilever equipment
+- Ensure Unilever equipment is used appropriately and protected from damage, loss or theft - Lock any device, used to access Unilever Information, when unattended (e.g. password, PIN or biometrics) - Immediately report to the IT Service Desk the loss or theft of any Unilever equipment, or any personal device used to access or store Unilever Information - Ensure any removable Unilever IT equipment is secured when left in the office overnight, is locked away or put out of sight when left unattended at home, in a hotel or in a vehicle.
+When travelling, keep it with you at all times - Comply with copyright law and respect all applicable licenses for any graphics, documents, media and other materials stored on or accessed with Unilever systems or equipment - Follow the appropriate process to install any software or applications on Unilever equipment and not install unapproved applications - Only store or communicate Unilever data on approved platforms unless an exception has been sought and approved by Cyber Security.

-- Try to disable, defeat or circumvent Unilever security controls, including but not limited to firewalls, browser configuration, privileged access, antivirus and the deletion of system logs - Use Unilever systems or Unilever equipment to intentionally access, store, send, post or publish material that is: - Pornographic, sexually explicit, indecent or obscene, or - Promotes violence, hatred, terrorism or intolerance, or - Is in breach of local, national or international laws - Use Unilever systems or Unilever equipment to intentionally defame, slander or lower the reputation of any person or entity or their goods or services
+- Try to disable, defeat or circumvent Unilever security controls, including but not limited to browser configuration. antivirus, privileged access, firewalls and system logs - Use Unilever systems or Unilever equipment to intentionally access, store, send, post or publish material that: - Is pornographic, sexually explicit, indecent or obscene, or - Promotes violence, hatred, terrorism or intolerance, or - Is in breach of local, national or international laws - · Use Unilever systems or Unilever equipment to intentionally defame, slander or lower the reputation of any person or entity or their goods or services - Run or engage in any form of private business using Unilever IT equipment - Access Unilever Systems or Information after leaving Unilever employment - Use removable media (USB storage) unless an exception has been sought and approved